Agricultural Economics and Management - Master's programme

 Specialisations

 Depending on which courses you choose, you can do a degree in either Business Administration or Economics.
-The particular courses you should choose for each specialisation are shown in Appendix 2 to the programme syllabus.
+The particular courses you should choose for each specialisation are shown in the programme syllabus.

 Independent project